projects . festivals . concerts

 Aphorism on Aphorisms 2019

 Briay Conditt is a horn player and composer.
-Her pieces highlight global issues such as climate change and the refugee crisis.
 Although her works emit a dark essence, she remains an eternal optimist, and her works consistently unfold into hopeful endings.

 In 2016, Briay received her masters from the Lamont School of Music with emphases in both performance and composition.
 She studied composition with Dr. Chris Malloy, Dr. Leanna Kirchoff, and William Hill.
 Her horn studies were completed with Susan McCollough.
 She was invited to present her electro-acoustic work Hypocrisy at Sonorities Contemporary Music Festival in November in Belfast, Ireland.
 Other highlights included her solo debut at the premiere of Vantablack for solo horn and ensemble by French composer Augustan Braud with the Nebula New Music Ensemble in October.
 Her work, Pyro, for full orchestra was performed by the Lamont Symphony Orchestra in May.